loicknuchel/starters/README.md

-selenium-starter
+starters
 ================

-Some projects to quick start with selenium
+A collection of projects to start quickly with initial structure.